pchemguy/ContactEditor/index.md

 - [ADODB][] for a relational database (demo SQLite database [file][ContactEditor.db]).
 - [SecureADODB][] for a relational database with [SecureADODB][SecureADODB Library] Library [fork][SecureADODB fork] integrated (demo SQLite database [file][ContactEditor.db]).

-The ultimate focus of this project is accessing SQLite databases via the *ADODB* library.
-While the "ADODB"/"SecureADODB" backends can connect to both "CSV" and "Worksheet" databases, the dedicated backends should be more efficient and can also be used for verification purposes.
+While the ADODB/SecureADODB backends can connect to both "CSV" and "Worksheet" databases, the dedicated backends should be more efficient and can also be used for verification purposes.
+Also, note that since the ultimate focus of this project is accessing SQLite databases via the *ADODB* library, the database type used with ADODB/SecureADODB backends is hardcoded as SQLite in *ContactEditorPresenter.InitializeModel*.

 ### Acknowledgments